Chaudière River: History

-The Abenaki Nation, whose homeland Ndakinna encompasses the river and Chaudière Falls, call it "Kik8ntekw" or "Kikonteku", meaning "River of the Fields."
+The Abenaki Nation, whose homeland Ndakinna encompasses the river and Chaudière Falls, call it "Kik8ntekw" or "Kikôntekw", meaning "River of the Fields."
 On the charts of Samuel de Champlain, it was given the name "Etchemin River" (a name now used for another river whose drainage area borders with that of the Chaudière River).
 It was called "Rivière du Sault de la Chaudière" for a period of time before it became simply "Rivière Chaudière" towards the end of the 18th century.
-This name refers to the waterfall close to its mouth.
+This name translates as boiler and refers to the waterfall close to its mouth.

 Its location was strategic for French colonization during the 18th century, because the river was a natural link between New France and the British colonies to the south.
 It was also used by Benedict Arnold at the time of his 1775 expedition in the invasion of Quebec.

 In 1823, gold was found along its shores in the Eastern Townships of Quebec.

 On 6 July 2013 the Lac-Mégantic derailment caused a major oil spill which contaminated the river at its source at Lac Mégantic.
 Downstream communities such as Saint-Georges (80 km to the northeast) were forced to obtain potable water from alternate sources and residents asked to limit their water consumption.
 Floating barriers were installed in an attempt to contain the contamination.

-21st century

-The Chaudière valley mostly crosses the Beauce area.
-The river impacts its industries and way of life, particularly during spring run-off, when it frequently overflows into populated areas, in spite of the 160 dams and levees.
-The river flows through several cities and villages of the area such as Sainte-Marie, Saint-Georges, Beauceville, and Saint-Joseph-de-Beauce.

-The river is a popular location for outdoor sports, particularly at Lac-Mégantic and at Parc des Chutes-de-la-Chaudière.
-Located close to the mouth of the river at Lévis, this park offers cycling and hiking trails, as well as a footbridge suspended above the river which offers a view of the waterfalls.

-The falls have been harnessed for hydro-electric power since the beginning of the 20th century.
-The dam was rebuilt in 1999 on the remains of the old installations, and now consists of a small 24 MW power station.